Muninder Adavelli

 (Resume Builder)

 Companies use different ways of convincing workers to get back to the office.
 88% of employers use incentives to encourage workers.
-However, 21% say they will fire workers who do not comply with the RTO policy.
+The most favored incentives offered by companies are:

 (Entrepreneur)